Sausage Tortellini Soup

 It’s true that soups cook quickly but the best soups are the ones that simmer slowly.
 The slow process enhances the depth and richness of the broth.

 Sausage Tortellini Soup tends to thicken as it cools because the orzo absorbs some of the surrounding liquid.
 Store in the refrigerator up to 2 to 3 days.
-When re-heating, warm in a saucepan over medium heat and add a splash of broth or water to return it to your desired consistency.
+To re-heat, add soup in a saucepan over medium heat and add a splash of broth or water to return it to your desired consistency.
 Squeeze fresh lemon juice before serving to revive the acidity and flavor of the soup.

 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
 If you try my recipes and love them, please take a moment to leave a five star review.
 Thank you for being part of the Bake Cook Repeat community!
 Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.